ipfs/kubo/docs/config.md

 Current resource usage and a list of services, protocols, and peers can be obtained via `ipfs swarm stats --help`

-It is also possible to adjust some runtime limits via `ipfs stats limit --help`.
+It is also possible to adjust some runtime limits via `ipfs swarm limit --help`.
-Changes made via `stats limit` are persisted in `Swarm.ResourceMgr.Limits`.
+Changes made via `ipfs swarm limit` are persisted in `Swarm.ResourceMgr.Limits`.

 Default: `{}` (use the safe implicit defaults)